 As we continue to see statues get taken down and schools get renamed I ponder why America is choosing to change and rewrite history.
 Perhaps some people might say I am out of touch and that’s fine, but this is what I think.
 I think those statues mean something more than just representing a person like Robert E. Lee they represent a period of time.
 They represent an event where we learned something; that we grew from, and changed to become better.
 What would happen if we didn’t talk about slavery and how harsh it was?
 Would people eventually try to bring back this horrible act?
 What if we didn’t talk about some of the great leaders of the past who were standing up for what they felt was right?
 Would we be less of a leader now throughout the world?
 Would we have less of a desire to stand up as much for what we believe in because we no longer look to these examples as we try and erase history?
 When we don’t learn from history, history will eventually repeat itself, by the removal of statues are we setting ourselves up to repeat history?
 I hope not, but I fear we are.

 A Nation Divided

-I understand that at times our President might not say or do the most intelligent things, but why are we going to let that define us as an individual, as a group of people, and as a nation?
-There are other ways to stand up for inequality if we feel this exists, but is doing it during the National Anthem the right time?
+I understand that at times our President might not say or do the most intelligent things.
+With that being said, why are we going to let that define us as an individual, as a group of people, and as a nation?
+There are other ways to stand up for inequality if we feel this exists.
+But is doing it during the National Anthem the right time?
 I will answer this for you, no it is not.
-Those precious moments of time are there for us to show respect, honor and remember, not express our differences and hatred towards one another.
-So with that being said, let us stand a little taller, sing a little louder, and be proud to be an American as we hear the National Anthem this weekend and always.
+That time is there for us to show respect, honor and remember.
+It is the time to express our differences and hatred towards one another.
+Let us stand a little taller, sing a little louder, and be proud to be an American as we hear the National Anthem this weekend and always.